AlexData-Hawkhill/alexdata-minimal-linux-arch-os/errors-on-disk-file-access.md

-# CANNOT ACCESS THE BOOT PARTITON (FAT32 FORMATTED DISK):
+# CANNOT ACCESS THE BOOT PARTITON (FAT32 FORMAT DISK):

 ### And using Chown on folder or file does not chage the access either...